netoptimizer/linux/Documentation/bpf/bpf_devel_QA.rst

   https://git.kernel.org/pub/scm/linux/kernel/git/shemminger/iproute2.git/

-The patches need to have a subject prefix of '[PATCH iproute2 master]' or '[PATCH iproute2 net-next]'. 'master' or 'net-next' describes the target branch where the patch should be applied to.
+The patches need to have a subject prefix of '``[PATCH iproute2 master]``' or '``[PATCH iproute2 net-next]``'. '``master``' or '``net-next``' describes the target branch where the patch should be applied to.
 Meaning, if kernel changes went into the net-next kernel tree, then the related iproute2 changes need to go into the iproute2 net-next branch, otherwise they can be targeted at master branch.
 The iproute2 net-next branch will get merged into the master branch after the current iproute2 version from master has been released.

 Like BPF, the patches end up in patchwork under the netdev project and are delegated to 'shemminger' for further processing: